albertintech/apai/docs/congress/cmf/fema/why-not-fusion-voting.md

 Pocasangre, Oscar, and Maresa Strano.
 "What We Know About Fusion Voting."
 New America, July 2024.

-Ramos, Albert E. *Federal Elections Modernization Act, Rev 5.2*.
+Ramos, Albert E. *Congressional Elections Modernization Act, Rev 5.2*.
 The American Policy Architecture Institute, February 2026.

 Rogers, Joel, and Maresa Strano.
 "More Than Semantics: Distinguishing Dual Labeling from Traditional Fusion Voting." *Ballot Access News*, September 16, 2023.